-A murder...
-A tragic accident...
-Or just parents behaving badly?
+The hundred foot journey by Richard Morais "That skinny Indian teenager has that mysterious something that comes along once a generation.
+He is one of those rare chefs who is simply born.
+He is an artist".
+And so, begins the rise of Hassan Haji, the unlikely gourmand who recounts his life & journey in Richard Morais' charming novel, The Hundred-Foot Journey. available Currawalli Street by Christopher Morgan 304 p.
+A beguiling celebration of the extraordinary in ordinary people's lives, this gently moving, and beautifully written novel tells the stories of the people of one street, across the generations We all have secret lives.
+And we are all pretty good at keeping them secret.
+With simplicity and great beauty, this novel reveals the echoes between past and present through the story of one ordinary street and its families, from the pre-war innocence of early 1914 to the painful and grim consequences of the Vietnam War.
+Big Little Lies by Liane Moriarty 460 p., A murder A tragic accident Or just parents behaving badly?
 What's indisputable is that someone is dead.
 Madeline is a force to be reckoned with.
 She's funny, biting, and passionate; she remembers everything and forgives no one.
 Celeste is the kind of beautiful woman who makes the world stop and stare, but she is paying a price for the illusion of perfection.
 New to town, single mum Jane is so young that another mother mistakes her for a nanny.
 She comes with a mysterious past and a sadness beyond her years.
 These three women are at different crossroads, but they will all wind up in the same shocking place.
-Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and daughters, schoolyard scandal, and the little lies that can turn lethal.

-The husband's secret by Liane Moriarty (416 pages)

-"To be opened in the event of my death" With one swift, vicious movement, she sliced the envelope open, and pulled out a handwritten letter. love you and the girls... so sorry to leave you with this... cannot bear...
-The Husband's Secret is a funny, heartbreaking novel of marriage, grief, love and secrets.
+Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and DVD available daughters, schoolyard scandal, and the little lies that can turn lethal.
+The husband's secret by Liane Moriarty 416 p.
+"To be opened in the event of my death" With one swift, vicious movement, she sliced the envelope open, and pulled out a handwritten letter. love you and the girls so sorry to leave you with this cannot bearThe Husband's Secret is a funny, heartbreaking novel of marriage, grief, love and secrets.

-The Tattooist of Auschwitz by Heather Morris (288 pages, NEW TITLE FOR 2019)
+The Tattooist of Auschwitz by Heather Morris

 In April 1942, Lale Sokolov, a Slovakian Jew, is forcibly transported to the concentration camps at Auschwitz-Birkenau.
 When his captors discover that he speaks several languages, he is put to work as a Tätowierer (the German word for tattooist), tasked with permanently marking his fellow prisoners.
-Imprisoned for over two and a half years, Lale witnesses horrific atrocities and barbarism-but also incredible acts of bravery and compassion.
+Imprisoned for over two and a half years.
+Lale witnesses horrific atrocities and barbarism-

+but also incredible acts of bravery and compassion.
 Risking his own life, he uses his privileged position to exchange jewels and money from murdered Jews for food to keep his fellow prisoners alive.
 One day in July 1942, Lale, prisoner 32407, comforts a trembling young woman waiting in line to have the number 34902 tattooed onto her arm.
 Her name is Gita, and in that first encounter, Lale vows to somehow survive the camp and marry her.
-A vivid, harrowing, and ultimately hopeful re-creation of Lale Sokolov's experiences as the man who tattooed the arms of thousands of prisoners with what would become one of the most potent symbols of the Holocaust, The Tattooist of Auschwitz is also a testament to the endurance of love and humanity under the darkest possible conditions.
+A vivid, harrowing, and ultimately hopeful re-creation of Lale Sokolov's experiences as the man who tattooed the arms of thousands of prisoners with what would become one of the most potent symbols of the Holocaust.
+The Tattooist of Auschwitz is also a testament to the endurance of love and humanity under the darkest possible conditions.